Zeph53/debian-cpu-speed/README.md

 ## CPU-SPEED
-A bash script to easily set a custom CPU governor and speed.
+This is a BASH script to easily set a custom CPU governor and speed across all CPU cores.

 It elegantly selects all available CPU cores, requests the user to type in a number between the minimum and maximum MHz their CPU can operate, then automatically applies it to all CPU cores.